shwethaj1104/accordian/README.md

 Application developed on React.js

-Checkout is available on https://accordian-psi.vercel.app/
+Checkout Application is available on https://accordian-psi.vercel.app/

 A sample Modal where we can click on a button to show some content and again toggle back.